In this guide, I will show you exactly how to export MP4 files in DaVinci Resolve.

 When it comes to the codec, your options vary a bit.

 However, it should also be possible to export using the AV1 codec according to Black Magic’s “Supported Format and Codecs” manual.
 Scroll down to the “Latest Support Notes” to find the manual on their website.

 ANYWAYS just go with the H.264 if you don’t have any particular preferences.
-This is the one most people, AND I use.
-If you upload to YouTube, they also want you to use this codec!
+This is a good codec for finished videos and is widely supported.

 You can enable “Network Optimization” if you want.
 This places the metadata at the beginning of the file, making it possible to decode the video while downloading it.
 In simple words: Whoever is downloading your video can watch it while downloading it.